-- 15. The Committee issued a call for views on the Bill which closes on 14 January 2022.
-Written submissions received by the Committee will be published on Citizen Space following the conclusion of the call for views. - 16.
+- 17. The Committee issued a call for views on the Bill which closed on 14 January 2022.
+It received 48 written submissions which are published on the Committee's webpage here. - 18.
 A SPICe briefing setting out the key issues and further detail about the Bill is available here.